ITA Program Overview

 When do ITAs begin work?

-Before the start of classes, as long as their hiring paperwork is completed and processed.
+After the add/drop period, as long as their hiring paperwork is completed and processed.

 Do faculty need to track ITAs hours?